Your Guide To Surviving Deferred Recruitment

 This is another excellent rule.
 Be who you are throughout recruitment.
 You don't want to get into a sorority based on a fake persona, because then you will have to keep up with that persona throughout your time in the sorority.
 I don't know about you, but that doesn't sound like a happy life to me.
 Be who you are, everyone else is taken.

 This semester is going to be completely different from your first semester.
 Here are a few tips to managing your second semester of college, and your first semester as a sorority woman!

 Prepare For Major Changes

-By the time you get involved in a sorority your second semester, you have already established a lot of stuff in school.
-Things are definitely going to change a lot.
-Sororities take up a lot of time and you may have to make some adjustments to accommodate that.
+By the time you get involved in a sorority during your second semester, you have already established a lot of stuff in school.
+Things are going to change a lot.
+Sororities take up a lot of time, and you will have to make some adjustments to accommodate that.

 Time Management Is Everything

 Adjusting to sorority life is a huge time management issue.
 You have got to be willing to work smarter, not harder when it comes to balancing your old registered student organizations, education, your sorority, and whatever else you have going on.
 It can be done though, and lots of people do it well.
-You just have to focus, be productive, and plan everything!
-If you are feeling overwhelmed though, there are tons of older sisters who are there to help.
-Just ask and they can help you unlock the secrets to living a fulfilled, and sometimes sleep deprived, awesome college life.
+You have to focus, be productive, and plan everything!
+If you are feeling overwhelmed though, there are tons of older sorority sisters who are there to help.
+Just ask, and they can help you unlock the secrets to living a fulfilled and sometimes sleep deprived remarkable college life.

 Don't Be Afraid To Say No